 A gender balance is sought, as well as a functional balance between experts who have previously worked for Hcéres and first-time experts.

-The composition of the panel of experts is approved by the lead institution of the cluster (avoidance of any conflicts of interest).
-The panel carries out a substantial amount of preparatory work prior to the visit by familiarising itself with a range of different documents provided by the cluster and by Hcéres.
+The composition of the panel of experts is approved by the lead institution of the evaluated institution (avoidance of any conflicts of interest).
+The panel carries out a substantial amount of preparatory work prior to the visit by familiarising itself with a range of different documents provided by the evaluated institution and by Hcéres.